Flocking transition in phoretically interacting active particles with pinning disorder: Results

 \subsection{Effect of pinning disorder on flocking}

 The global polarization \cite{vicsek1995novel,subramaniam2025minimal,adhikary2022pattern} of the system can be defined by the order parameter $m$ as:

 Here, the angular brackets denote averaging over the steady state.
+For this, the first $10^5$ time steps are excluded to reach the steady-state and then the next $10^5$ time steps are taken for time averaging (for each $8$ different realizations or initial configurations).
+Thus, a total size of $8 \times 10^5$ configurations are taken for statistical averages throughout this paper, unless specified otherwise.
 The instantaneous mean polarization $M$ at each time step is given by the average orientation of all particles.
 The global polarization $m$ serves as an order parameter characterizing the flocking transition in terms of orientational order.
 A phase diagram in the ($n_p$,$\Lambda_t$) plane is presented in Fig.\ref{fig:phase_D1}(a), showing the variation of the polar order $m$ across different parameter regimes.
 For this analysis, the repulsive torque strength is fixed at $\Lambda_r=0.1$.
 As we increase the pinning fraction, a higher value of $\Lambda_t$ (translational repulsion) is needed to maintain the ordered phase.
 Three representative points corresponding to distinct phases are indicated in Fig.\ref{fig:phase_D1}(a) and illustrated in the accompanying snapshots in Fig.\ref{fig:phase_D1}(b), (c) and (d) respectively.
 The particle orientations are color-coded according to their angle with respect to the positive $x$-direction, as shown in Fig.\ref{fig:phase_D1}(f).
-The three observed phases are as follows: (b) the first one is a crystalline flock phase without any pinning ($n_p=0$), exhibiting both orientational and structural order, as confirmed by the high global hexatic order (also refer to Fig.\ref{fig:pis6GR}(a)); (c) the second one is a polar liquid phase with pinning fraction $n_p=0.15$, where the hexatic order is lost and only polar order persists; (d) random or disordered phase with higher pinning fraction $n_p=0.36$, located near the flocking transition, where particle motion becomes random.
+The three observed phases are as follows: (b) the first one is a crystallite flock (where the term "crystallite" implies that this state has a finite-size crystalline order) without any pinning ($n_p=0$), exhibiting both orientational and structural order, as confirmed by the high global hexatic order (also refer to Fig.\ref{fig:pis6GR}(a)); (c) the second one is a polar liquid phase with pinning fraction $n_p=0.15$, where the hexatic order is lost and only polar order persists; (d) random or disordered phase with higher pinning fraction $n_p=0.36$, located near the flocking transition, where particle motion becomes random.
 The temporal evolution of the polarization for these phases is shown in Fig.\ref{fig:phase_D1}(e).
 Starting from a random initial configuration, the polarization starts from a zero value and reaches its steady-state after some transient time.
 For a fixed $\Lambda_t$, increasing the pinning fraction results in a decrease in the steady-state polarization and an increase in fluctuations of $M$.
 For $n_p=0.36$, near the transition, the fluctuations in the order parameter are significantly larger than the other phases.
-These fluctuations are analyzed in detail later in the text to characterize additional collective properties of the system.
+These fluctuations are analyzed in detail later in the text to characterize additional collective properties of the system.\\